docker-library/docs/eclipse-temurin/content.md

 ### Creating a JRE using jlink

+JRE images for OpenJDK 8 are now available.
 On OpenJDK 11+, a JRE can be generated using `jlink`, see the following Dockerfile:

 ```dockerfile
 # Example of custom Java runtime using jlink in a multi-stage container build